MahdiKarimian/Multiple-ADC-with-DMA-in-STM32-without-interrupt/README.md

 # Limitation
 * These method works for reading voltage or temperature or any sensor with limited rate.
 It is very accurate because of averaging the data.
 * ADC trigger should be controlled, It may saturate system bus.

+# Test
+This project test on "Nucleo board F746ZG".
+ADC_DMA.ioc file related to this implementation.
+3 channels ADC with 8 sample average on each channel set on the board.